The Cheapest Auto Insurance Companies in New Mexico in 2026

 Is minimum coverage enough in New Mexico?

 Most car insurance experts recommend buying coverage that exceeds the state’s minimum requirements.
+Insurance professionals typically suggest drivers carry 100/300/100 liability limits for a greater level of financial protection from at-fault accidents.
 This could be particularly important in New Mexico, since the minimum requirement for property damage liability is only $10,000 per accident — much lower than in other states.

 For example, let’s say you hit another car and cause $30,000 worth of damage.
 Because the minimum required coverage is only $10,000, you’d have to pay the remaining $20,000 out of pocket.